-- A good handful of fresh basil (or 2 tbsp frozen or dry basil)
+- 1 good handful fresh basil (or 2 tbsp frozen or dry basil)

-- Heat up one tbsp of oil in a pan and add the onion and garlic.
+- Heat up oil in a pan and add the onion and garlic.
 Saute for 2-3 minutes.
-Now pour in the chopped tomatoes, tomato paste, basil, 1 tsp brown sugar, salt and pepper.
+Now pour in the chopped tomatoes, tomato paste, basil, maple syrup, salt and pepper.
 Let it simmer.

-- Heat up 2 tbsp of oil to medium heat in a large frying pan and add the tofu.
+Heat up oil to medium heat in a large frying pan and add the tofu.
 Add some salt and let it fry for 15 min or until it’s crunchy.
 Make sure to stir occasionally, have patience and taste test occasionally!
 If you crumbled it, reduce cooking time by about 3 minutes.

 - Once everything is ready, stick some pasta on your plate, pour the sauce on top and add the tofu.